feedzai/pdb/README.md

 * H2 version upgraded to 2.1.210
 * `H2Engine` is now deprecated and uses the H2v2 legacy mode if this engine is used with the H2v2 driver (for more information regarding the legacy mode see: http://www.h2database.com/html/features.html)
 * The `H2V2Engine` was created and it is the engine that should be used from now on (it works on regular mode, not legacy)

+## Changes from 2.8.14
+* Added a multithreaded implementation for batches, that uses multiple connections to the database.
+This may improve write performance to the database, if it is not otherwise limited by resource usage.
+* Batch implementations should now be obtained by calling the method `DatabaseEngine#createBatch(BatchConfig)`, where the type of config dictates the type of batch implementation that is created.
+* NOTE: versions 2.8.12 and 2.8.13 already had introduced this, but due to a bug, creating a batch would change the DatabaseEngine, possibly causing it to malfunction.
+If using that version, avoid the new method to create batches.

 ## Compiling PDB